Anton Gill

 Recipients

-Rick has been navigating through a series of health adversities, including spinal complications.
+Rick had been navigating through a series of health adversities, including spinal complications.

 Growing up in Ohio, Evan Taylor developed his skills on the basketball court before moving to Florida at the age of 13.